delftdata/bsc_research_project_q4_2023/filter_vs_wrapper_methods/docs/methodology.md

 compare only the remaining features performance before and after applying the appropriate feature selection algorithm.
 No comparison between feature selection techniques can be made, since some of them require different types of data, thus different subsets of features.

+Experiment 4 (Has priority over 2 and 3, as 2 and 3 seem to be inconclusive)

+-   For each dataset, split it into two separate ones: one containing categorical data and the other containing numerical data.

+-   Apply appropriate preprocessing techniques.

+-   In the end you _should_ see:

+    -   chi2 or one of the wrapper methods performs best on categorical data
+    -   anova or one of the wrapper methods performs best on numerical data

+-   Bank marketing: 7 discrete + 9 nominal + 1 nominal target